euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    }

-In the function declaration, all the outputs must precede the inputs and must be placed in the same order as in the PY macros.
+In the function declaration, all the outputs must precede the inputs and must be placed in the same order as in the SCL macros.

 These specifications are processed during compilation time, but only the number of inputs and outputs is static, the lengths of each component can be